 D: Finally we have the superdetailed panel that was built specifically for the closeup shots that flash on-screen during the jump cut sequence.
 It appears to have the same basic underlying model infrastructure, but all the detail parts have been replaced.

-Numerous additional greebly details have been added on.
+Numerous additional greebly details have been added on or have replaced the ones on the full-sized pods.
 The lattice object on the port side (right side of picture) has been flipped upside down, cut back on the side, and encrusted with numerous extra details.
 The curved colour line decals are similar to the full sized pod version, but have numerous differences in detail and geometry.

-The usual and perfectly reasonable theory, though it’s complete conjecture, is that Kubrick decided during the course of filming to show that the pod front camera was controlled by HAL so that the audience would know that the pod was remote controlled by the computer at that point.
+The usual, and perfectly reasonable, theory is that Kubrick decided during the course of filming to show that the pod front camera was controlled by HAL so that the audience would know that the pod was remote controlled by the computer at that point.
 But the pod bay scenes had already been filmed, and Kubrick had no desire to re-film them just to have a revised front camera lens.

-As for the differences of the closeup superdetailed panel, the usual conjecture here is that Kubrick decided that the standard pod panel didn’t look very good in extreme closeup and asked the art department to make a new version.
+As for the differences of the closeup superdetailed panel, the usual conjecture here is that Kubrick decided that the standard pod panel didn’t look good enough in extreme closeup and asked the art department to make a new version.
 And neither he nor the art team were particularly bothered by the continuity error that resulted.
+Or possibly nobody noticed that the art department/model makers had added extra details until after the scene had been shot and it was too late to change it.

 The majority, though not all, of the plastic model kit greeblies have been identified.
 The full-sized pods (ie: not the superdetailed panel) had the following kits: